 - Currently in or recently completed education and/or training and/or lived experience with creative arts, with a focus on either visual arts, dance, or theatre.

-- Excellent presentation, analytical, and oral and written communication skills.
+- Excellent presentation, interpersonal, analytical, and oral and written communication skills.

 - Interpersonal skills, including open and honest communication, negotiation, and collaboration.

 - Full fluency in English and conversational proficiency in Tamil.

 - Strong personal initiative, resourcefulness and capacity to be self-motivated and also work as part of a team.